Arachne: Influence

 The metamorphosis of Arachne in Ovid's telling furnished material for an episode in Edmund Spenser's mock-heroic Muiopotmos, 257–352.
 Spenser's adaptation, which "rereads an Ovidian story in terms of the Elizabethan world" is designed to provide a rationale for the hatred of Arachne's descendant Aragnoll for the butterfly-hero Clarion.

 Dante Alighieri uses Arachne in Canto XVII of Inferno, the first part of The Divine Comedy, to describe the horrible monster Geryon.
 "His back and all his belly and both flanks were painted arabesques and curlicues: the Turks and Tartars never made a fabric with richer colors intricately woven, nor were such complex webs spun by Arachne."

 The tale of Arachne inspired one of Velázquez' most factual paintings: Las Hilanderas ("The Spinners, or The fable of Arachne", in the Prado), in which the painter represents the two important moments of the myth.
-In the front, the contest of Arachne and the goddess (the young and the old weaver), in the back, an Abduction of Europa that is a copy of Titian's version (or maybe of Rubens' copy of Titian).
+In the front, the contest of Arachne and the goddess (the young and the old weaver), and in the back, an Abduction of Europa that is a copy of Titian's version (or maybe of Rubens' copy of Titian).
 In front of it appears Minerva (Athena) at the moment she punishes Arachne.
 It transforms the myth into a reflection about creation and imitation, god and man, master and pupil (and therefore about the nature of art).

-It has also been suggested that Jeremias Gotthelf's nineteenth century novella, The Black Spider, was heavily influenced by the Arachne story from Ovid's Metamorphoses.
+It has also been suggested that Jeremias Gotthelf's nineteenth-century novella, The Black Spider, was heavily influenced by the Arachne story from Ovid's Metamorphoses.
 In the novella, a woman is turned into a venomous spider having reneged on a deal with the devil.